ea-q-le/manheimcrawler/README.md

   DB based manipulations and extractions
 - Added logic to fetch and record the Timestamp the vehicle is going to be auctioned at under `run_date` column.
+- Added logic to check whether a vehicle already exists in the DB by the given VIN.
+Email is not sent if exists, otherwise it is sent.

 ---